onzfonz/comp227/src/content/1/en/part1d.md

 The total number of button presses is consistently one less than the actual amount of presses, for some reason.

-Let us add couple of console.log statements to the event handler:
+Let us add a couple of `console.log` statements to the event handler:

 ```js
 const App = () => {